-Those of you who have great people in these roles know their value.
-They are the glue between product management and sales.
+Those of you who have great people in product marketing roles know their value.
+They are the glue between marketing, product management, and sales.
 They create marketing strategies that maximize and accelerate market penetration and profitability.
-Simply put, they make Go-To-Market readiness and Sales Enablement success a reality.

 Who in your company is observing market, customer, and company internal trends as well as competitive activity?
-Companies that make the number have great Product Marketing Managers.
+Companies that make the number have great Product Marketing Managers and Directors.
 They understand the requirements of a product gate process.
 They know what it takes to launch and maintain a strong product/solution revenue stream.
 The sales team looks at marketing differently when you have great talent in these roles.
 Why?
-Review the attached scorecard here.
+Review the attached Product Marketing Scorecard.
 You’ll realize they provide almost everything a sales team needs to be successful.

 We can start with one question that Product Marketing Managers are gifted at answering: “What is the problem our solution solves for the client?”
 Here’s a sample of what great Product Marketing Managers do: